A group of investors has closed on a 12,000-square-foot building on Industriplex Boulevard, near Exchequer Drive.

 A contemporary women's boutique is moving into a 1,320-square-foot space in Perkins Rowe, next to Altar’d State.

 After experiencing a surge in business over the past year, Geaux Flow IV Spa has relocated from Coursey Boulevard to the more centrally located Jefferson Highway, with other locations planned for Louisiana in 2021.

 Texas-based homebuilder DR Horton bought 75 lots in southeast Zachary for a new planned development near Old Weiss and Lower Zachary roads.

 Baton Rouge-based homebuilder Scott Bardwell closed on the final 25 lots in the Clark’s Ferry subdivision, at Hoo Shoo Too and Vignes roads.

-Publisher Rolfe McCollister gives his endorsements for president, mayor, area congressional races and other items on the Nov.
-3 ballot.
+Publisher Rolfe McCollister gives his endorsements for mayor, the Metro Council and other items on the Dec.
+5 runoff election ballot.

 During the clown show that was the recent special session, state GOP legislators went on a self-aggrandizing spending spree with our taxpayer dollars.

 Questions abound over whether the LSU Board of Supervisors is looking out for the university or the interests of Jim Bernhard on a proposed energy deal.